 Comic Strip identifies talented and gifted teams by their ability to make “unusual connections.”
-Comic Strip is the perfect team-building event anyone and is very similar to our Directors Cut movie making on an iPad team building event from planning to production except you are making a comic book and not a movie.
+Comic Strip is the perfect team-building event which is very similar to our Directors Cut movie making on an iPad.
+From planning to production, except you are making a comic book and not a movie.
 This innovative comic strip event will inspire everyone to approach creativity in new ways.

 Comic Strip Team Creativity Goals